ExodusMovementInterviews/exodus-hiring-code-guidelines/README.md

 ## Grading

 See points in parentheses before each item.
 Negative points mean the candidate can only lose points for that item.

+> [!IMPORTANT]
+> GRADING (SECTION SCORE)
+>
-The expected Total Score:
+> Minimum Total Score: 10

-- Candidates should score a total of >15 points if they use PRs, >10 otherwise
-- Colleagues should score a total of >20 points

 ## Code